 There’s one sure way to make yourself feel homesick, and that’s to not move into your dorm room properly.
-If you've ever tried living out of a suitcase for a few weeks, then you know that it can be a complete nightmare.
+If you’ve ever tried living out of a suitcase for a few weeks, then you know that it can be a complete nightmare.
 The best thing that you can do is to get rid of all your boxes and give the empty suitcases back to your parents.
-Set your room up the way that you want it, and make sure you have all your homely touches displayed where you can see them; this way, your dorm room feels like a little piece of home and not the empty shell that it was!
+Set up your room the way that you want it, and make sure you have all your homely decor displayed where you can see it; this way, your dorm room feels like a little piece of home and not the empty shell that it was before you moved in!

 3. Explore your campus!

 Once you’ve unpacked and made yourself feel a little more at home, go and explore your new surroundings!
 Whether you head straight to figure out where your classes will be or you’re more interested in seeing the recreational facilities, try to orient yourself and see a bit more of the campus.
 You’ll be feeling at home in no time!

 4. Don’t spend your first night alone.

 Whether people on your halls are going to a party or they’re all staying in with a chick flick and some popcorn, get out of your room and find a fun activity to engage in.
 Even if you’re really tired, try to meet some new people before retreating to your room.
 It’ll make your first night memorable and less lonely.